lasgauti/AncientMonkey/README.md

 Others:
 -Luck will increase every time you buy a new weapon/stronger weapon
 -Dartling Gunners are not broken, they only rotate toward the enemy when he shoot another projectile like a dart
+-Attack Speed Boost is a buff when is under 1.00.

 Create Custom Weapon/Ability: [https://github.com/lasgauti/AncientMonkey.wiki](https://github.com/lasgauti/AncientMonkey/wiki)